Table of Contents In this article

 • Strong no-penalty offering: The 11-month no-penalty CD pays a 4.90% APY.

-• Low minimum deposit requirement: You only need $1,000 to open a CD here.
+• Low minimum deposit requirement: You only need $1,000 to open a CD.

 Cons

-• Low long-term rates: Once you reach the two-year mark, you’re better off looking at other CD options.
+• Low long-term rates: For terms beyond two years, you’re better off looking at other CD options.

-• Not all offerings available for new customers: If you don’t already have an account with CIT Bank, you won’t be able to consider its RampUp CD.
+• Not all offerings available for new customers: If you don’t already have an account with CIT Bank, you can’t open a RampUp CD.

 Who is CIT Bank suited for?

-CIT Bank is worth a look if you want to avoid fees, earn a competitive rate on your savings or checking accounts, and feel comfortable with an all-online experience.
+CIT Bank is worth a look if you want to avoid fees and earn a competitive rate on your savings or checking accounts and you feel comfortable with an all-online experience.
 The bank’s CDs can be a good fit too, but only if you’re looking for a short-term place to park your cash.
-If you’re building a ladder with longer-term CDs -- any account two years or longer -- CIT Bank doesn’t offer a competitive return.
+If you’re building a ladder with longer-term CDs -- any account two years or above -- CIT Bank doesn’t offer a competitive return.

 Banking experience